 Alternative Medical Treatment and Workers’ Compensation

-When a worker is interested in pursuing alternative medical care, he or she first needs to speak with his doctor about the treatment.
+When a worker is interested in pursuing alternative medical care, the worker first needs to speak with their doctor about the treatment.
 The question of whether the treatment is approved comes down to if the treatment will help improve the employee’s condition.

 Of course, the employer chooses the employee’s doctor, so some employees suspect that any denial of certain reasonable treatment is related to the doctor’s attempt to please the employer.
-Workers have options if the treatment is denied but have to request the treatment first.
+Workers have options if the treatment is denied, but must request the treatment first.